 Remember, while you may be looking forward to spending time with your parents, your partner may be feeling stressed out about it.
-Likewise, you might find the thought of spending Christmas with the in-laws nerve wracking.
+Likewise, you might find the thought of spending Christmas with the in-laws nerve-wracking.

-Prepare yourselves for what’s coming, and talk to each other about what a typical Christmas with the family is like; the way your mum and you partner’s mum do things will probably be different.
+Prepare yourselves for what’s coming, and talk to each other about what a typical Christmas with the family is like; the way your mum and your partner’s mum do things will probably be different.

 Take a moment to call or send each other’s parents an email to see if they need help with the big day.
-Both your parents and the in laws will appreciate the gesture and by communicating and working together, stronger ties can be built between families.
+Both your parents and the in-laws will appreciate the gesture and by communicating and working together, stronger ties can be built between families.